🔄

 When you're looking at metal windows, the two main players are steel and aluminum.
 Let's break down the key differences.
 Steel is the stronger of the two—by a long shot.
 This strength allows for incredibly slender frames that can hold large expanses of glass, giving you that iconic, minimalist look.
 It’s also a top choice for security.
 Aluminum is lighter and generally less expensive upfront.
 However, steel’s durability often makes it a better long-term investment, especially in areas with harsh weather.
 The main trade-off has historically been energy efficiency, as metal conducts heat and cold.
 But modern steel windows often include thermal breaks to improve insulation, closing the performance gap.
 For a deeper dive, the National Park Service offers great resources on historic steel windows.

-A Nod to History and Craftsmanship
+Why Their History and Craftsmanship Matter

 Choosing metal frame windows is about more than just function; it's an appreciation for history and craftsmanship.
 These windows tell a story of architectural evolution, from the Art Deco movement to mid-century modernism.
 Their clean lines and simple elegance allow the view outside to take center stage.
 The enduring appeal lies in their ability to deliver more glass and less frame, a design principle that feels just as fresh today as it did a century ago.
 This timeless quality is why you see them in both historic preservation projects and brand-new modern homes.
 The same design principles that make vintage steel windows so beautiful are applied to complementary products like steel doors, creating a cohesive and sophisticated look throughout a property.
 It’s a style that honors the past while fitting perfectly into the present.